Bots and Automated Attacks

 Introduction

 This initial report is focused on the first half of 2023 with deep dives into particular industries and flows.
 A flow is defined as an application or API function e.g. Login, Sign Up, Search, Shop etc. These are functions that a given endpoint allows users to perform.
 The report is not meant to be a comprehensive review of all flows across all industries, but aims to cover the most common industries and flows.
-Over time the list of industries and flows may be adjusted in response to audience feedback, so please feel free to reach out should you like to see specific data added to this report.
+Over time the list of industries and flows may be adjusted in response to audience feedback, so feel free to reach out should you like specific data added to this report.

 Automation Overview